 Fontspace.com also has another of my favorite Disney fonts, Mouse Memoirs.
 This is what I used to write “for” on the Disney fund jar.

 How to Download Fonts for Cricut

 All of this is in the video at the bottom of this section, so make sure to watch it if you have more questions!

 Downloading fonts to use in Cricut Design Space is easy and just takes a minute.
-Once you find the font you want, click on the download button, usually on the left-hand side.
+Once you find the font you want, click on the instant download button, usually on the right-hand side.

 The free Cricut font will download in a zip file.
 Depending on your settings on your computer, it might show up on your screen like mine does or download into a specific drive or file (usually downloads).